jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 ![header image](img/7-codepipeline-deploy-2.png)

 Now, your CodePipeline has been created!
 Once a pipeline is created, any change in your source code in AWS CodeCommit will trigger the pipeline process.
 In build stage, CloudGuard will protect the serverless application by enabling Proact, and FSP which will be added to the Lambda function as a layer.
 The code will be scanned for vulnerabilities and embedded credentials by Proact first, and then FSP will be enabled on the function for runtime protection.
-This process will happen every time a codepipline update is triggered.
+This process will happen every time a CodePipeline update is triggered.

 ## 5. Test your CodePipeline - Release Change

 Now that you've successfully created your CICD pipeline, any change to the Lambda code will trigger the pipeline at this point.
 So let's make some changes and monitor what happens.
 You can observe the "Build" stage and see that Proact and FSP have been enabled on the function.

-In your local CodeCommit repo, go to "src\cloudguardapp.js"
+In your ***local CodeCommit directory***, go to "src\cloudguardapp.js"

 And change the **const message** to something else.